dcutting/Song/README.md

 # 10
 ```

 Note the lambda syntax uses pipes `|` to specify parameters.
-Lambdas can have as many parameters as you like, although they must have at least one.

-Lambdas don't just have to be passed as arguments.
+They don't just have to be passed as arguments.
 They can also live on their own in a variable:

 ```
 double = |x| x*2